michaelmenon/gweb/Readme.md

     web.WithLogging()

-**To use a message stream between two services use the default redis message broker**
+**To use a message stream between two services use the default redis message broker provided**

     web.WithDefaultReaderWriter("localhost:6379", "1")